Board of Directors

 Steve Clark | Chairman

 Steve and Debby Clark were born in Seattle, WA in 1953.
 They married in 1971 and moved to Idaho in 1981.
-They served in Ghana West Africa from 1997 to 2003 and are currently living in Lancaster County PA.
-They have 5 adult children.
-Steve and Debby attend Joy Christian Fellowship.
-They have experienced and seen the power of the Word of God to change and transform lives and have witnessed people receiving the Bible in their own African language with great joy and excitement.
-Ps.
-119:130
+They served in Ghana, West Africa, from 1997 to 2003 and are currently living in Lancaster County, PA.
+They have 5 adult children and 11 grandchildren.
+Steve is one of the ministers at Joy Christian Fellowship in Ephrata, PA.
+He has been on the ABT board since 2010.

 Tim Stoltzfus | Treasurer